-- Bus – Your first option is to get the Express Bus ticket, which also includes a ticket to Disneyland Park.
-However, if you’re leaving straight from Charles du Gaulle Airport (CDG), take the Magical Shuttle bus.
+- Bus – Your first option is to get the Express Bus ticket, including a ticket to Disneyland Park.
+However, if you’re leaving from Charles du Gaulle Airport (CDG), take the Magical Shuttle bus.

 - Tour – A great option is to purchase the transportation and tickets together.
 Another option is to hire a chauffeur with a private car.